Sleep Paralysis Without Hallucinations: 7 Disturbing Experiences

 - Your fear hub fires up

-- Your visual dream setup’s shut down now
+- Your visual dream setup has shut down now

 Everything’s there.
 Your mind simply shifted in another way.